HoloDanger/CashFlow/project_requirements.md

 Set monthly or weekly budgets and track your spending against these budgets.
 Receive notifications when you are close to exceeding your budget limits.

+   - Scenario: Sarah sets a monthly budget of $100 for dining out to save more.
+   - Notifications: Receive alerts when 80% of the dining out budget is spent.

 ## Reports

 Visualize your transaction history with beautiful and intuitive graphs.
 Analyze your spending patterns over time and identify areas where you can save more.

+   - Graph types: Pie charts, bar graphs, line charts.
+   - Insight: Identify peak spending months to adjust budgets accordingly.

 ## Export

 Export your transaction history to CSV for further analysis.
 Easily share your financial data with accountants or import it into other financial tools.

+   - CSV structure: Date, Amount, Category, Description.
+   - Customization: Choose specific date ranges for export.

 # Objectives and Goals